mieubrisse/personal-writing/inputs-not-outputs/post.md

                         - Q: Why aren't the security cameras where I go viable?
                             - A: Who knows if there even will be security cameras, and I discovered that I have to open a court case in order to get access to the cameras
                         - Q: Why don't I have a security camera in my house?
-                            - A: In part, I don't want to make my housekeeps uncomfortable
+                            - A: In part, I don't want to make my cleaning lady uncomfortable
-                                - Q: Why do I think it will make my housekeepers uncomfortable?
+                                - Q: Why do I think it will make my cleaning lady uncomfortable?
-                                    - A: Really, because I haven't asked them (I'm just assuming)
+                                    - A: Really, because I haven't asked her (I'm just assuming)
                             - A: I haven't done any research to see which one I'd like
     - A: I mostly leave home with my wallet, but sometimes I leave without it which hurts my ability to say "I don't feel my wallet = problem"
         - Q: Why do I sometimes leave home without my wallet?